flame-engine/flame/doc/tutorials/klondike/step5.md

 Some other automatic and animated moves we can try are dealing the cards, flipping cards from Stock to Waste pile, turning cards over automatically on the tableau piles, and settling cards into place after a valid drag-and-drop.
-We wiil have a look at animating a flip first.
+We will have a look at animating a flip first.

 ## Animating a card-flip